 1 in 4 teenage girls are showing signs of depression and youth anxiety has increased by 35% year on year.
 Research from the Youth Sport Trust and Women in Sport (reported on here by the BBC) tells us that 80% of teenage girls understand the importance of being active and playing sport, but that only two thirds of them said they are not keen on taking part due to low confidence and self-esteem.
 The Insider, informs us that even 20 minutes of exercise a day, can not only reduce anxiety and depression, but can also alleviate symptoms of low self esteem and social withdrawal and increase productivity.
 As digital natives, teenage girls now experience a lot of perceived pressure that can affect their mental health and confidence, in particular from social media.
 TrailBlazers will act as a tool to help the girls learn otherwise and empower them to find their confidence!

-TrailBlazers is delivered in partnership with the Youth Sport Trust and gives students free of charge access to the program in schools in socially deprived areas.
-The goal of TrailBlazers is to fill the gap between what we learn in schools to how to navigate the modern world.
+TrailBlazers gives students free of charge access to the program in schools in socially deprived areas.
+The goal of TrailBlazers is to fill the gap between what we learn in schools and the skills we need to navigate the modern world by building confidence, courage, resilience and a supportive community.
+Changing hearts, minds and lives!

-The pilot programme is initially working with 100 year 9 and 10 girls across six schools in London and Kent.
-Across two work shops and a series of digital catch ups with Sophie and soon other athlete mentors, the teenage girls involved will undertake a series of confidence building challenges, encouraging them to try new things and break out of the bubble of their day to day lives.
+We are currently working with 100 year 9 and 10 girls across six schools in London and Kent.
+Across two work shops and a series of digital catch ups with Sophie, the teenage girls involved will undertake a series of confidence building challenges, encouraging them to try new things and break out of the bubble of their day to day lives.

-It will culminate with an adventure in the summer, where the teenage girls will be invited to put into practice everything they have worked on and set them on their way to blazing their own trail in life.
+The program culminates with an adventure in the summer, where the teenage girls put into practice everything they have worked on and set them on their way to blazing their own trail in life.

 Find out more about Sophie Radcliffe